A Process Ontology for Contemporary Biology (PROBIO)

 Funded by the Institute of Philosophy, London (annual conference grant 2015/16), by the British Society of Philosophy of Science and by the European Research Council through the PROBIO research project

-Introduction by John Dupré and Dan Nicholson: “Towards a Processual Philosophy of Biology”
+Introduction by John Dupré and Daniel Nicholson: “A Manifesto for a Processual Philosophy of Biology”

 Chapters by project members:

 • John Dupré (with Marta Bertolaso): “A Processual Perspective on Cancer”

 • Stephan Güttinger: “A Process Ontology for Macromolecular Biology”.

 • Anne Sophie Meincke: “Persons as Biological Processes.
 A Bio-Processual Way Out of the Personal Identity Dilemma”